Birding

 An official stop on the Indiana Birding Trail.

-Located in far west section of the Indiana Dunes National Park, Miller Woods is composed of globally rare dune and swale topography (rows of sand dunes and oak savanna interspersed with long ponds and wetlands), as well as the Calumet Lagoon, headwaters of the Calumet River.
+Located in farthest west section of the Indiana Dunes National Park, Miller Woods is composed of globally rare dune and swale topography (rows of sand dunes and oak savanna interspersed with long ponds and wetlands).
+Also has the Calumet Lagoon, headwaters of the Calumet River.
 Beaver dams dot the marshy, elongated ponds, and herons are easy to spot here.
 Observe perching birds and songbirds not be seen on the shoreline, during spring and fall migrations.
 Nesting bald eagles have been spotted by the Calumet Lagoon.

 Used as stopover habitat during migration by many watch list birds, such as Wood Thrush, Golden-winged Warbler, and Canada Warbler.
 See what’s been reported here at the Indiana Audubon ebird hotspot reporting blog.